-Story Grid: How to Use Three-Act Structure to Write a Story Readers Love
+How to Use Three-Act Structure to Write a Story Readers Can't Put Down

 Use Three-Act Structure to Supercharge Your Writing!

-Don’t forget the point of this: To create a wildly readable story for your reader.
+Don't forget the point of this learning about story structure: To create a wildly readable story for your reader.

 It isn't about impressing anyone, or following any “rules.”
 It's about tapping into the DNA that human beings and great stories share.
 It's about giving yourself a useful tool to plan, draft, revise, and re-plan when things go wrong.
 It's about transforming your story from “vague idea” to a methodical and intentional piece of art.